Lux3n-git/luxclient/protection/citadel4.md

 bedrock and portal blocks.
 Most plants cannot be reinforced.
 Finally liquids and entities are also unreinforcable (they are not blocks).

-Non reinforceable blocks                       Non reinforceable plants
+&lNon reinforceable blocks                       &lNon reinforceable plants

     -BEDROCK                                           -CROPS